1996 Arab Junior Athletics Championships

 The 1996 Arab Junior Athletics Championships was the seventh edition of the international athletics competition for under-20 athletes from Arab countries.
 It took place in Latakia, Syria.
 A total of 41 athletics events were contested, 22 for men and 19 for women.
 Morocco, a regional power in the sport, did not send a team to the meeting.

 The road race competition was dropped from the programme, matching the change at the 1996 World Junior Championships in Athletics and a general move away from road running events for junior athletes.
 A women's 5000 metres replaced the 3000 metres, but this was a short-lived change as the 3000 m was brought back the following edition.
-This was the last time the women's 10,000 metres was held (the 5000 m taking its place at future editions (a change also reflected at world junior level).
+This was the last time the women's 10,000 metres was held (the 5000 m taking its place at future editions (a change also reflected at the world junior level).

-Algeria topped the medal table with twelve gold medals, closely followed by Tunisia on ten golds.
-Saudi Arabia managed seven gold medals despite having no participation in the women's section.
+Algeria topped the medal table with twelve gold medals, closely followed by Tunisia with ten golds.
+Saudi Arabia managed seven gold medals despite not participating in the women's section.
 Sudan won its first titles at the competition, courtesy of Mohammed Yagoub's middle-distance double.

 In the men's section, Algeria provided the most prominent athletes.
 Abderrahmane Hammad improved one place from the last edition to win the high jump – an event he won an Olympic medal in four years later.
 Two others here would medal at the 2000 Sydney Olympics: 800 metres bronze medallist Djabir Saïd-Guerni and 1500 metres runner-up Ali Saïdi-Sief.
 Two Saudi Arabian medallists later became successful seniors: Mukhlid Al-Otaibi (5000 m runner-up here) did a long-distance double at the 2002 Asian Games; 15-year-old Hamdan Al-Bishi won a 200 m bronze in Latakia and won numerous medals at Asian level.
 Tunisia's Sofiane Labidi won a 200 m/400 m double and later won African and Arab medals as a senior.
 Jean-Claude Rabbath, runner-up in the high jump, was Lebanon's first ever medallist at the tournament.

-In the women's section Algeria's Baya Rahouli was dominant: she won the 100 metres, long jump and triple jump titles, and also a shot put bronze.
+In the women's section Algeria's Baya Rahouli was dominant: she won the 100 metres, long jump and triple jump titles, and a shot put bronze.
 This versatility continued at the 1997 Pan Arab Games, where she was a quadruple gold medallist.
 Double sprint medallist Nahida Touhami would also become a senior champion at the Arab Games.
-Fatma Lanouar was a double medallist in middle-distance and was a two-time Mediterranean Games champion later in her a career.
+Fatma Lanouar was a double medallist in middle-distance and was a two-time Mediterranean Games champion later in her career.